lejacobroy/Tidalrr/README.md

 `tidalrr --inject`  WARNING: you should not use this, as it can corrupt your Spark database.

 While it's available in a docker image, there's currently no way to execute the different options except by connecting directly to the container.

-## Todo:
-- ✅ refactor and cleanup code
-- ✅ remove video support
-- ✅ configureable highest quality
-- ✅ download content from a file list of links (great for playlists)
-- ✅ query Lidarr wanted list of albums and downloads them
-- ✅ Sync all user's playlists
-- ✅ package it in a docker container [Dockerhub](https://hub.docker.com/r/jacobroyquebec/tidalrr)
-- ✅ generate .m3u and .m3u8 playlist files
-- ✅ add files to a queue and download them using a separate worker thread
-- migrate to SQLAlchemy to remove complexity
-- ✅ remove duplicated functions and refactor files
-- ✅ completely remove events.py, download.py and downloadUtils.py
-- more work on the Queues
-    - ✅ worker_scan to fetch urls from queue type 'Scan'
-    - ✅ add artists
-    - ✅ add albums
-    - ✅ download covers
-    - scan files
-- replace and select Masters albums/track
-    - store matching information in db for future use (superseeded)
-- ✅ split wanted artists/albums/tracks from the watched ones
-- replace classes with functions as it's not needed and makes the code less readable
-    - ✅ language.py
-    - tidal.py
-    - settings.py
-    - model.py
-- replace the aigpy library
-- create and sync Plex Playlist from Tidal Playlists (using PPP)
-- create an api webserver and control center
-    - ✅ Read-only mode for now
-    - start jobs
-    - login into Tidal to catch token
-    - add urls to the queue from tidal search, urls or files (replace cli)
-    - have better templates
-    - change settings
-    - migrate paths in queues and files
-    - ✅ stats page
-- ✅ split monolith into workers
-    - ✅ with cron jobs
-- Inject Tidal playlist into Spark by Devialet (using spark.py it can inject in the DB, but spark does not recognise/use it yet)
-- local ai matching pattern
-- clean up the README and package in docker

 ## 🎨 Libraries and reference